-Displaying items by tag: Southwest Michigan First
+Displaying items tagged: Southwest Michigan First

 KALAMAZOO — Nine months ago, some of the first COVID-19 vaccines left Portage and found their way into the arms of patients around the country.